-To receive a Certificate in Medical Assisting, students must complete 36.0 semester credit hours (1220 Clock Hours).
-This certificate program can be completed in 8 months for full-time students or in 14 months for part-time students.
-Evening students will be required to complete the Externship portion of the program during the day.
+To receive a Diploma in Heating, Ventilation, and Air Conditioning, students must complete 36.0 credit hours (1200 clock hours).
+This Diploma program can be completed in 12 months for full-time students and 24 months for part-time students.